-Use only new fluid from a sealed container.
+- Use only new fluid from a sealed container.
 Old, inferior or contaminated fluid may damage the brake system.
-The use of improper fluids can damage the brake system and affect the vehicle's stopping ability.
+The use of improper fluids can damage the brake system and affect the vehicle's stopping ability. - Be sure to clean the filler cap before removing.